yeehanchung/modern-workplace-squad/CONTRIBUTING.md

 ## Semantic Commit Messages

-> A clear and concise style of commit message would make a better programmer.
+> A clear and concise style of commit message would make you a better programmer.

 ### Example